matt-curtis/developer.sketchapp.com/_reference/MSStyleFill.md

 ---
 title: MSStyleFill
+summary: Represents a fill on a layer.
+Can be either a color or gradient fill.
 rels:
   - MSStyle
   - MSStyleBorder
   - MSGradient
 ---

 Represents a fill on a layer.
 Can be either a color or gradient fill.